How to Make Lemonade That’s Just Like Grandma’s

-Why make lemonade from scratch when the mix is so easy, and serviceably tasty on a scorching day?
+Why make lemonade from scratch when the mix is so easy—and tasty—on a scorching day?

 One sip and you’ll know why it’s worth a little effort.
 Real lemonade is so much better than that thin or syrupy drink you gulp at a little kid’s curbside stand.
 (If you wanna go store-bought, these are our favorite bottled lemonades.)
 Our fresh-squeezed recipe makes a thirst-quenching, tangy-sweet cup you’ll want to take to cookouts and store by the bucketful in the fridge.
 It may even tempt you more than a cold beer or a carbonated soft drink!

 - 2 to 2-1/2 cups sugar